ekeilty17/ekeilty17.github.io/_posts/2022-04-21-the-pell-equation.md

 3. $$(x, y)$$ is the fundamental solution, i.e. $$x^2 - D y^2 = 1$$.

-A different but equivalent approach (more practical for code) is following:
+A different but equivalent approach (more practical for code) is the following:

 1. Compute the continued fraction of $$\sqrt{D}$$, suppose it has the form $$ [a_0; \overline{a_1, \ldots, a_k}] $$
 2. Compute the following truncated continued fraction $$\frac{x}{y} = [a_0; a_1, \ldots, a_k]$$